jessety/wiegand-encoder/README.md

 // 00101101000000001010001000
 ```

-Validate the parity bits, then decode the card number and facility code from a given credential message:
+If the specified card number or facility code are too high for the standard bit length, it will throw an exception.
+The largest possible card number in 26-bit protocol is `65535`, and the largest possible facility code is `255`.

+### Decoding

+The `decode()` function validates the parity bits on either side of the message, then parses the message content from binary back into integers.

 ```javascript
 const { cardNumber, facilityCode } = wiegand.decode('00101101000000001010001000');
 // { cardNumber: 324, facilityCode: 90 }
 ```

-Validate the parity bits of a message:
+If the parity bits are invalid, `decode()` will throw an exception.

+To check parity on a message without decoding it, use `parity.validate()`.

 ```javascript
 try {